In a recent car accident? Get a complimentary physical evaluation today!

 Understanding Chiropractic Manipulation

-Chiropractic manipulation involves the application of controlled force to a spinal joint or other articulations that have become restricted in their movement due to tissue injury or mechanical dysfunction.
-These restrictions can be caused by repetitive stress, trauma, poor posture, or degenerative conditions.
-The most common technique is high-velocity, low-amplitude (HVLA) thrust, which is designed to restore joint mobility, reduce nerve irritability, and improve range of motion (Bialosky et al., 2009).
+Chiropractic manipulation involves the application of controlled force to spinal joints or extremity articulations that have become restricted due to trauma, repetitive strain, or postural imbalances.
+The most common method used by chiropractors is the high-velocity, low-amplitude (HVLA) thrust.
+This technique restores proper motion to joints, reduces nerve irritation, and improves functional alignment (Bialosky et al., 2009).

 Conditions Treated with Chiropractic Manipulation